Fed balance sheet shrinks to $6.74T, reserves at critical $336.5B as QT drains liquidity

 Reserve balances are funds that commercial banks hold at the Fed.
 Currently at $336.5B, they represent the banking system's primary liquidity buffer.
 When reserves fall too low, banks scramble for overnight funding — exactly what triggered the September 2019 repo market crisis (reserves had fallen to ~$1.4T then).
 Economists estimate the "ample reserves" floor is around $1,500B.
 Below that, money market rates can spike unpredictably.

-Reserve balances at $336.5B are far below the estimated $1,500B ample-reserves floor, with a 44.8% YoY drop showing rapid drain.
-The overnight RRP facility's collapse to $26.9B (from ~$2.5T peak) signals vanishing excess liquidity.
-Current reserves are near the $600B critical threshold that could trigger 2019-style repo market stress, though Fed tools may now mitigate disruptions.
+Reserve balances at $336.5B are far below the estimated $1,500B ample-reserves floor, with a 44.8% YoY drop reflecting aggressive QT.
+The overnight RRP facility's collapse to $2.2B (from ~$2.5T peak) shows money markets are fully drained, pushing liquidity pressure onto banks.
+Reserves are now below the ~$600B critical threshold that preceded 2019's repo market crisis, raising intervention risks.

-The TGA balance rose $38B WoW to $918.7B, up 187.2% YoY.
-A rising TGA drains reserves as Treasury inflows (taxes/issuance) remove bank liquidity.
-Near-term TGA moves depend on debt ceiling dynamics and seasonal issuance patterns — a drawdown would temporarily boost reserves, while further buildup could exacerbate scarcity pressures.
+The Treasury General Account balance rose $38B WoW to $918.7B, up 187.2% YoY.
+A high TGA drains reserves as Treasury inflows (from taxes or bond sales) remove bank liquidity.
+The TGA's trajectory depends on debt ceiling dynamics and issuance plans — a drawdown would temporarily boost reserves, while further buildup could exacerbate scarcity.

 Full Statistics Dashboard